Feeding an Easy Keeper on Stall Rest

 —Nicole, via e-mail

 A.Confinement and rehabilitating easy keepers can be a real challenge.
-You’re right in wanting to minimize weight gain in order to control stress on the soft-tissue injury as well as wanting to minimize the risk of boredom while he’s out of
+You’re right in wanting to minimize weight gain in order to control stress on the soft-tissue injury as well as wanting to minimize the risk of boredom while he’s out of work.

 Stay on top of the most recent Horse Health news with